The E-Bike Buyer’s Guide

 Will the battery run out?

 With a dead battery, an e-bike suddenly becomes an unnecessarily heavy bike so it’s natural to be concerned about battery life.
 The answer isn’t simple.
 There is a wide range of batteries out there and they come in different shapes, sizes and capacities.
 The good news is, that whether it’s on a handlebar-mounted display or a meter on a battery, most modern e-bikes do a great job of telling you exactly how much power you have left.
 Battery capacity all depends on how far you’re riding and in what mode, but with most reputable brands you can count on a getting a full ride out of a charge.
-Canyon e-bikes use two different battery types:
+Canyon e-bikes use 3 different battery types:

 Fazua Evation.
 The Fazua Evation battery used on the Roadlite:ON is a smaller more discrete battery that delivers slightly less power to the pedals.
 It’s a 250 watt/hour battery but uses that capacity more slowly than its mountain bike counterparts.
 The battery can also be removed to save weight and ride the bike like a standard Roadlite.